pokemonlice/Website/README.md

 #### #5 [Excruciating Deth - Machine Girl](https://machinegirl.bandcamp.com/track/excruciating-deth-phase)
 ![image](https://user-images.githubusercontent.com/114511278/193736492-bb87efe4-a89f-404e-ba55-d6744e53cead.png)

 I listen to this song when I do laundry, chores, walk my dog.
-Machine Girl is an... acquired taste that you have to get used to.
-I think you'd like this song if you have to do jumping jacks before sitting down to do your homework like me.
+Machine Girl is an... acquired taste.
+I think you'd like this song if you have to do jumping jacks doing your homework like me.